linaGirl/ee-class/README.md

 - 1.0.2: Fixed docs
 - 1.0.5: The class contructor function can now return an object as its instance
 - 1.0.6: The class contructor function can now return any type that is not undefined as its instance
-- 1.0.7: If the class inherits from a nativa javascript object, it will map the super of the init function to it
+- 1.0.7: If the class inherits from a native javascript object it will map the super of the init function to it
+- 1.0.8: If a class is instantiated without the new keyword it now throws a menaingful error